shakfu/py/source/projects/zedit/README.md

 - Embeds a python interpreter via the mamba single header python3 c library
 - Embeds the c-based mongoose webserver
-- Provides a web-based code-editor
+- Provides a web-based code-editor based on [codemirror]()
-- Provides a web-based interactive terminal
+- Provides a web-based interactive terminal based on [jquery-terminal](https://terminal.jcubic.pl/#download)

 This ui in this project is very powerfull using typescript/javascript-based web technologies.
 This is probably overkill for a python3 external, but illustratrive nonetheless of the potential achieved by embedding an small webserver in an external.